zopefoundation/z3c.formui/src/z3c/formui/README.txt

 Subform
 -------

-Let's give a quick overview how subform content and layout template get used:
+Let's give a quick overview how subform content and layout templates get used:
-First define a new form which uses the template getter method methods offered from z3.template
+First define a new form which uses the template getter methods offered from z3.template

   >>> from z3c.template.template import getPageTemplate